 Roshanara Bagh can be easily reached from the Pul Bangash Metro Station on the Red Line, which is only a couple of stops away from Kashmere Gate.
-Cycle rickshaws as well as battery-operated shared cars can take you there from the metro station.
-The elite sports club called Roshanara Club is another landmark adjacent to the Garden found by the British in the 19th century, if you're in the mood for a little sightseeing.
+Cycle rickshaws, as well as battery-operated shared cars, can take you there from the metro station.
+The elite sports club called Roshanara Club is another landmark adjacent to the Garden founded by the British in the 19th century if you're in the mood for a little sightseeing.

 Come on over for a side of baddy alongside ancient, historic ruins of an era long gone.
 Psst - don't forget to pack a picnic basket!

 Where | Roshanara Bagh - In Shakti Nagar Near The Kamla Nagar Clock Tower